British Columbia Highway 97: Cariboo Highway

-The Cariboo Highway section of Highway 97, between Cache Creek and Prince George, is 441 km in length and named for the Cariboo region, through which it travels.
+The "Cariboo Highway" section of Highway 97, between Cache Creek and Prince George, is 441 km in length and named for the Cariboo region, through which it travels.
 Much of its length as far as Quesnel follows approximately the route of the original Cariboo Wagon Road, which was also known as the Queen's Highway.
 The Cariboo Wagon Road's lower stretches between Yale and Cache Creek were severed in many places by the construction of the Canadian Pacific Railway in the 1880s.
-That section, now part of the Trans-Canada, was rebuilt in the 1920s, when the name Cariboo Highway was first applied to the route, a designation which ran from Yale to Prince George, British Columbia (where portions of the route survive as the Old Cariboo Highway).
-Today the Cariboo Highway designation begins at Cache Creek, veering north for 11 km to its junction with Highway 99.
+That section, now part of the Trans-Canada Highway, was rebuilt in the 1920s, when the name "Cariboo Highway" was first applied to the route, a designation which ran from Yale to Prince George, British Columbia (where portions of the route survive as the Old Cariboo Highway).
+Today, the "Cariboo Highway" designation begins at Cache Creek, veering north for 11 km to its junction with Highway 99.
 North of Highway 99, Highway 97 travels 92 km through Clinton, where the British Columbia Railway begins to roughly parallel Highway 97, as well as through the community of 70 Mile House before reaching a junction at 93 Mile House with Highway 24 (the Interlakes Highway).
 The roughly 30 km section of highway between 70 Mile House and Highway 24 has been re-routed to a new expressway with a speed limit of 110km/h.

 Over the 100 km of road north of Highway 24, Highway 97 travels through 100 Mile House and 150 Mile House before reaching the city of Williams Lake and a junction with Highway 20, which runs west across the Chilcotin District to Bella Coola on the Central Coast.
 Over the next 120 km continuing generally northward, the highway passes through McLeese Lake and Marguerite.
 En route, Highway 97 follows the east bank of the Fraser River to the city of Quesnel, and a junction with Highway 26.
 Over the next 115 km north of Quesnel, after passing through the hamlets of Strathnaver, Hixon, Stoner and Red Rock, Highway 97 meets its junction with Highway 16 at Prince George.
 North of here, the highway veers away from the Fraser River, and the British Columbia Railway veers northwestward from it.

-The term Cariboo Highway originally applied to the reconstructed route from Hope through the Fraser Canyon to Cache Creek and Prince George.
+The term "Cariboo Highway" originally applied to the reconstructed route from Hope through the Fraser Canyon to Cache Creek and Prince George.
 Constructed in 1924-25, the new gravel toll highway opened in 1926, giving road access to canyon communities cut off since the destruction of parts of the Cariboo Road by construction of the Canadian Pacific Railway in the 1880s.
-The Cariboo Highway designation for the Fraser Canyon portion of the route was supplanted with the completion and naming of the Trans-Canada Highway c.-1962.
-Portions of the old highway survive as local streets, some carrying the name Old Cariboo Highway (as in Prince George).
+The "Cariboo Highway" designation for the Fraser Canyon portion of the route was supplanted with the completion and naming of the Trans-Canada Highway c.
+1962.
+Portions of the old highway survive as local streets, some carrying the name "Old Cariboo Highway" (as in Prince George).